 Our department offers an excellent environment for professional training in the cutting-edge areas of chemistry and biochemistry.
 Our faculty conduct vibrant research ranging from fundamental mechanistic studies to applied biomedical and materials sciences, which takes advantage of several advanced core facilities and research centers located on site.
 Our department offers financial assistantships to our graduate students, and additional fellowships are available to incoming graduate students.

 We encourage you to submit any additional documents that will help us better evaluate your application.
 Some examples include writing samples, description of prior research experience, posters, and publications.

-The Graduate Record Examination is available throughout the year at testing locations.
-To find one near you, please visit www.gre.org.
-Please use the following codes to ensure your test results are submitted to Chemistry & Biochemistry:
+If you have taken the Graduate Record Examination (GRE) and would like your scores to be included with your application, please use the following codes to ensure your test results are submitted to Chemistry & Biochemistry:

 If you would like to have a direct dialogue with the Recruiting & Admissions Committee before submitting the online application, please fill out this PRELIMINARY INQUIRY FORM.
 The Committee will contact you for additional information if you are a potential candidate for our program.
 Note that completing the preliminary inquiry form is optional and those applicants who are contacted by the committee in this manner will still have to submit an online application through the graduate college to be formally evaluated for admissions.

 Fall semester application evaluation window is January 15 - March 31 or until positions are filled.